ryonwhyte/sitepact-mutagen-gui/README.md

 ## 📞 Support

-For issues, questions, or feature requests, please [open an issue](https://github.com/yourusername/sitepact-mutagen-gui/issues) on GitHub.
+For issues, questions, or feature requests, please [open an issue](https://github.com/sitepact/mutagen-sync-manager/issues) on GitHub.

 ---

 **Note**: This application requires Mutagen to be installed separately.
-Sitepact Mutagen GUI provides a graphical interface for Mutagen's functionality.
+Mutagen Sync Manager provides a graphical interface for Mutagen's functionality.